fanfare/googleimagesrestored/README.md

-*Note 3 (Feb 2020) - added support for the version of google images that was causing this extension to break*
+*Note 4 (Apr 23 2020) - as of today this extension is still working on both Chrome and Firefox*

 Google Images Restored
 =====